 No, it’s not something too dangerous.

-Just need to have some changes in daily habits that can quickly cure it.
+You just need to have changes in daily habits that can quickly cure it.

 Without wasting any time, let’s dive into the topic, “Are You Struggling With Sleeplessness or Insomnia?“.

-Exam Next Morning!!!.
-Imagine a scenario where you have to appear in the Entrance Exam for admission in Engineering or Medical College the next morning.
+Exam Next Morning!
+Imagine a scenario where you must appear in the Entrance Exam for admission to Engineering or Medical College the following day.

 You have worked very hard and are hopeful of a good score and selection in a top-notch University with a good rank.